-This is a guest blog post by Robin Schlinger.
+This is a guest blog post by Robin Schlinger about cover letter benefits.

 It is true that your cover letter may never be read.
 But if the recruiter or hiring manager expects a cover letter, you want to be sure he finds one.
-Can you afford to be rejected if it is expected?
+Can you afford rejection if it is expected?
 Of course not.
 Therefore, you want one.

-You may wonder, “What does a cover letter do for you?”
+You may wonder, “What are the cover letter benefits?”

 First, it gives you another opportunity to briefly emphasize your accomplishments and use the keywords that correspond to the job you are applying for.